Madrid Metro: Extension of line 11

 As of 2025, section 1 of the project is already under construction, with latest estimates that it will open to the public in 2027.
 The contracts for designing the construction work of sections 2 and 3, as well as the southern extension, were awarded in 2022; at the time, the local government was expecting to open section 3 in 2027 as well, but it did not provide an opening date for either section 2 or the Cuatro Vientos route.

-The project has earned line its nickname "The Diagonal", as it will run across the whole city from the southwest to the northeast.
-Metro Madrid claims that this extension will aid in the decentralisation of the city, given that the line will mostly run away from the city centre (except near Atocha).
-As such, it is expected to relieve the busy lines and (with the former currently handling most out-of-centre traffic, and the latter also running mostly southwest–northeast).
+The project has earned line 11 its nickname "The Diagonal", as it will run across the whole city from the southwest to the northeast.
+Metro de Madrid claims that this extension will aid in the decentralisation of the city, given that the line will mostly run away from the city centre (except near Atocha).
+As such, it is expected to relieve the busy lines 6 and 10 (with the former currently handling most out-of-centre traffic, and the latter also running mostly southwest–northeast).

-The empty trackbed at Chamartín station, constructed during the station's renovation project, in preparation for line 's extension to the area before it was replaced by the current plan.
+The empty trackbed at Chamartín station, constructed during the station's renovation project, in preparation for line 11's extension to the area before it was replaced by the current plan.